MIxS-MInAS/MIxS-MInAS.github.io/docs/documentation/user-documentation/faq.md

 In general, ancient DNA is any DNA derived from samples:
   - that had not been prepared specifically for DNA analyses,
-  - were only considered for molecular analysis long after the organism died,
+  - that were only considered for molecular analysis long after the organism died,
   - require special handling due to expected specific forms of degradation,
   - for which the age of the sample is not a nuisance parameter.